Paper size: Common American loose sizes

-Letter, Legal and Ledger/Tabloid are by far the most commonly used of these for everyday activities, and the only ones included in Cascading Style Sheets (CSS).
+Letter, Legal and Ledger/Tabloid are by far the most commonly used of these for everyday activities, and the only North American paper sizes included in Cascading Style Sheets (CSS).

 The origins of the exact dimensions of Letter size paper are lost in tradition and not well documented.
 The American Forest and Paper Association argues that the dimension originates from the days of manual papermaking and that the 11-inch length of the page is about a quarter of "the average maximum stretch of an experienced vatman's arms."
 However, this does not explain the width or aspect ratio.

 Outside of North America, Letter size may also be known as "American Quarto".
 If one accepts some trimming, the size is indeed one quarter of the old Imperial paper size known as Demy, 17+1/2 × 22+1/2 inch.

 Manufacturers of computer printers, however, recognize inch-based Quarto as 10 5/6 or 10.83 inch long.

 Usage and adoption

 US paper sizes are currently standard in the United States and are the most commonly used formats at least in the Philippines, most of Mesoamerica and Chile.
-The latter use US Letter, but their Legal size is 13 inches tall (recognized as Foolscap by printer manufacturers, i.e. one inch shorter than its US equivalent.
+The latter use US Letter, but their Legal size is 13 inches tall (recognized as Foolscap by printer manufacturers), i.e. one inch shorter than its US equivalent.